Inca Trail Tours for Solo Travelers

 Inca Journey

-Donna, traveled in December
+CAMPBELL,, traveled in April

 Groups of 12-15 travelers visit Cusco's ancient sites, Moray's terraces, and Maras salt ponds.
 Single rooms at Tierra Viva hotels provide comfort, while bilingual guides enhance the experience.